enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 *Kruskal's algorithm* can be shown to run in *O(|E|×|log E|)* time, which is equivalent to *O(|E|×|logV|)*, where *E* and *V* are the number of edges and the number of vertices, respectively.

 Swipe to the next insight to see an iteration of the algorithm.

 ---
-## Footnotes

-[1: Trees and cycles]
-By definition, for a graph to be considered a tree it must:
-1. be acyclic
-2. be connected

-If the chosen edge creates a cycle, the data structure won't be a tree anymore.

----
 ## Revision